-The six winners of the 2017 Notting Hill Editions Essay Prize were announced at a ceremony in June, in London, which doubled as the launch for the elegant little volume that contains all of the winning essays, including Laura’s “Losing the Nobel.”
+The six winners of the 2017 Notting Hill Editions Essay Prize were announced at a ceremony in London, which doubled as the launch for the elegant little volume that contains all of the winning essays, including Laura’s “Losing the Nobel.”
 Congratulations to First Prize Winner William Max Nelson and the other winners.
 The book can be purchased at New York Review Books or Penguin Random House.

 Please see here for a breakdown of the video.

 For Single Mothers Working as Train Conductors events schedule:

 Saturday, 9 June, 4:15 pm, Amplit Fest, New York City, Summer Reads Panel.

 Thank you to Amplit producers Clare Smith Marash and Sarah Sala.

 Friday, 15 June, 6 pm, Secrets of Book Publishing Panel.